 Although RRIFF is a competitive festival, some films may be included in the program in a non-competition section.

-Unfortunately, RRIFF is unable to provide comments about specific films due to time and resource constraints.
+Unfortunately, RRIFF is unable to provide comments about specific films not accepted due to time and resource constraints.
 No DVD screeners will be returned.

 Selected filmmakers may expect the following:

-• All filmmakers with a film in competition will receive a VIP pass, giving free access to all events and screenings (subject to availability) at the Festival.
+• Each accepted film is entitled to one (1) VIP pass, giving free access to all events and screenings (subject to availability) at the Festival.
 These passes are non-transferable and must be worn at all times in clear view.
 Passes are not sent by mail, but must be picked up in person at the designated Festival site.

 • RRIFF promotes the schedule of screenings via media including newspapers, emails, television and radio.
 RRIFF encourages filmmakers to help promote their films by promoting their screening(s) to industry professionals, distributors, the press and the general public.

-• For entries selected to the 2014 Festival, an exhibition print or video of the film in proper format (35mm, BetaSP, DigiBeta, DVCam, Mini DV, HDCam, DCP) must be received by RRIFF no later than March 21, 2014.
+• For entries selected to the 2019 Festival, an exhibition print or video of the film in proper format (DCP, Bluray or File (MP4 or MOV (H.264)) must be received by RRIFF no later than March 22, 2019.
 Failure to comply with technical specifications may result in the removal of the film from Festival competition.

 • Filmmakers may not install banners or posters at the theaters without the official authorization of RRIFF.

 • The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
 The individual or corporation submitting this film additionally grants the RiverRun International Film Festival the right to one or more public screenings of the entry during the dates of April 4-14, 2019.
 Entries that are not completed or available for screening must pull their entry prior to February 1, 2019 or the film will be screened as entered.